mpl1120/Data-Science-Coursera-Practice/README.md

 # Data-Science-Coursera-Practice
-Repo for sample projects from for Science MOOC course
+Repo for sample projects for Data Science MOOC course